godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 _______

-Now we just need to attach this script to all of the :ref:`RigidBody <class_RigidBody>` nodes we want to effect.
+Now we need to attach this script to all of the :ref:`RigidBody <class_RigidBody>` nodes we want to effect.

 Open up ``Testing_Area.tscn`` and select all of the cubes parented to the ``Cubes`` node.